Kwahu: History

+Kwahu people trace their origins to Adansi, like other forest Akan groups like the Akyem, Denkyira, Akwamu and Asantes.
+The first migration from Adansi happened long before the Asante Confederacy existed.
+Long before the Asante-Denkyira war of1699-1700, Nana Osei Twum, the first Chief Agonaman in the Adansi Morobem, his nephew Badu, his younger brother Kwasi Tititii and a slave Kofabra ("fetch it") together with Frempong Manso (who later founded Asante-Akyem stool land in the Asante Kingdom), Nana Ameyaw and Nana Adu Gyamfi, (founders of Asante Afidwase and Asante Gyamase respectively) fled from the cruelty of the King of Denkyira who had captured Adansi in about 1650, to find a new land.
+The group got divided, and the trekking Kwahu party led by Osei Twum moved up the mountains and stopped first at Dampong, whereupon Osei Twum and his party then moved on and discovered the Mpraeso Scarp.
+The trekking Kwahus continued to search for suitable land to settle.
+Thus, from Mount Apaku, where they first settled, they came across a stream with a rock in it shaped like a stone jar, and Osei Twum, interpreting this as a good omen, decided to settle there and called the place Obo-kuruwa or Bukuruwa, meaning stone jar.
+Another group from Mampong later settled in Kwahu.
+This is documented in K. Nkansah Kyeremateng's The Story of Kwawu.

 The paramount king of Kwawu resides at Abene, north of Abetifi towards the Volta.
-The strategic location of Abene, along with a dreaded militia that guarded the route (led by Akwamu warriors) helped stave off attempts by colonial forces to capture the Omanhene.
+The strategic location of Abene, along with a dreaded militia that guarded the route (led by Akwamu warriors), helped stave off attempts by colonial forces to capture the Omanhene.
 Till this day, the road from Abetifi to the small enclave housing the king is plied with some unease, given the stories recounted.

-Before their leaders seized the opportunities presented with the signing of the Bond of 1844, Kwahu was thus an integral part of the Asante Kingdom, attested by available maps of the period.
-Asante would wage punitive and protracted wars against fellow Akans including Denkyira, Akwamu, Akyem, Fante, Assin, but never fought Kwahu.
+Before their leaders seized the opportunities presented with the signing of the Bond of 1844, Kwahu was an integral part of the Asante Kingdom, attested by available maps of the period.
+Asante would wage punitive and protracted wars against fellow Akans, including Denkyira, Akwamu, Akyem, Fante, Assin, but never fought Kwahu.

 Abetifi (Tena matriclan) is the head of the Adonten (vanguard).